Data Driven Web Design: How to Build Better-Performing B2B Websites

 Rather than guessing about what your audience wants or likes, your research can provide educated guesses and facts about how your site visitors actually interact with your website.

-This can help you identify what you are doing right, and help you do more of it.
-It can also help you discover near misses that are leaking opportunities, and plug the hole.
+This can help you identify what you're doing right and help you do more of it.
+It can also help you discover near misses leaking opportunities and plug the hole.

-Since data driven web design focuses on objective data, it requires research.
+Since data driven website design focuses on objective data, it requires research.
 Four common ways to gather data are using 1) analytics platforms, 2) A/B testing, 3) usability testing, and 4) surveys.

 • A/B testing tools allow you to create different versions of web pages or elements and test to see which one users like better.